Hiren2001/me/README.md

 ## Dependencies

-The following dependencies are used in the Geo Weather App:
+The following dependencies are used in the Hiren Weather App:

 - Bootstrap v4.0.0: [https://getbootstrap.com/](https://getbootstrap.com/)